tenzir/tenzir/web/docs/setup-guides/deploy-a-node/README.md

 ## Install a node

-Start at [app.tenzir.com](https://app.tenzir.com) and click *Add* in nodes pane.
+Start at [app.tenzir.com](https://app.tenzir.com) and click *Add* in the nodes pane.
 Then select your platform.

 ### Docker